-- We expect demand for tenant leasing to continue during 2016 and 2017. - During 2016 and 2017, we also expect that the impact from tenant leasing will be offset by non-renewals of tenant leases, primarily from our customers' decommissioning of the Acquired Networks, at least in part.
+- We expect demand for tenant leasing to continue during 2017. - During 2017, we also expect that the impact from tenant leasing will be offset by non-renewals of tenant leases, primarily from our customers' decommissioning of the Acquired Networks, at least in part.

-Results of Operations
+Consolidated Results of Operations

-The following discussion of our results of operations should be read in conjunction with our condensed consolidated financial statements and our 2015 Form 10-K. The following discussion of our results of operations is based on our consolidated financial statements prepared in accordance with GAAP which requires us to make estimates and judgments that affect the reported amounts.
+The following discussion of our results of operations should be read in conjunction with our condensed consolidated financial statements and our 2016 Form 10-K. The following discussion of our results of operations is based on our condensed consolidated financial statements prepared in accordance with GAAP which requires us to make estimates and judgments that affect the reported amounts.
 See "Item 2.
-MD&A-Accounting and Reporting Matters-Critical Accounting Policies and Estimates" herein and note 2 to our 2015 Form 10-K.
+MD&A-Accounting and Reporting Matters-Critical Accounting Policies and Estimates" herein and note 2 to our 2016 Form 10-K.

-Comparison of Consolidated Results
+Comparison of Consolidated Results of Operations